 Clothing is one of our basic needs.
 But what should you know about the clothing industry before investing?
-We got a little familiar with the subject.
+In this article, we will learn a little about the subject.

 Human clothing needs vary according to the weather, fashions guided by the opinions of influencers: it is no wonder that the clothing industry is a huge business worldwide.
 But what does the sector as a whole look like and what opportunities or pitfalls can there be for the investor?